3meters/tipe/Readme.md

 See "is" for a popular, reliable, battle-tested type-checker:  https://github.com/enricomarino/is.

-If you're unhappy with is, you should probably write your own.
-Tipe provides a few small features missing from is.
+If you're unhappy with is, you should probably write your own type checker.
+Tipe provides a few small features we found missing from is.
 Feel free to rely on it as a module or to copy any ideas or source you find useful.
 We certainly did.

 ## String names for all types
 Tipe includes a base method, tipe(value) which always returns a string, like typeof, for all valid identifiers, including custom tipes.
 We find this useful in switch statements.